 Welcome to Cerritos School!

 Cerritos School is a community of caring people whose goal is to create a safe and nurturing environment where students feel included, respected and valued.
 Our dedicated staff is committed to upholding these expectations by being proactive in addressing student needs and concerns.
 Cerritos School has adopted the Positive Behavior Interventions and Supports (PBIS) approach to student discipline.
 Our primary goal is to reinforce positive behavior and prevent discipline problems.
-To do this we will teach, model and expect students to R.O.A.R. – To be Respectful, be Organized, be Accountable, and be Resilient.
+To do this we will teach, model and expect students to R.O.A.R. – To be Respectful, Organized, Accountable, and Resilient.
 We expect students to follow the established procedures for the classroom, walkways, restrooms, MPR, lunch area, and playground.
-When students fail to follow the expected procedure, we will have them repeat the procedure correctly.

-At Cerritos School we take bullying very seriously; so much so that we've developed a policy in this area.
-To read our Anti-Bullying/Anti-Harassment Policy, please click here.
-We will continue our student mentoring, and our sixth graders will participate in the Cypress Police Department’s P.A.C.E.
+At Cerritos School we take bullying very seriously; so much so that we've developed a policy in this area To read our Anti-Bullying/Anti-Harassment Policy, please click here.
+We will continue our student mentoring, and our sixth graders recently completed the Cypress Police Department’s P.A.C.E.
 (Positive Action through Character Education) Program.
+Cerritos School also uses peer mentors on the playground to help students communicate and solve problems proactively.

 About Cerritos School